 Just bought a detached house in Exminster , What is the estimated time for the Land Registry to register the transfer to my name?
 My Exminster conveyancing solicitor has been painfully slow, so I want to be sure that my ownership is registered.

 As far as conveyancing in Exminster is concerned, registration is no faster or slower than anywhere else in the country.
 Rather than based on location, timeframes can adjust according to who lodges the application, whether it is in order and whether the Land registry have to notify any interested parties.
 As of today approximately 80% of submission are fully addressed within two weeks but some can be subject to extensive hold-ups.
 Historically registration is effected once the new owner is living at the property therefore registration formalities is not always an essential issue but where there is a degree of urgency associated with the registration then you or your solicitor can speak with the land registry and explain the circumstances.

 How does conveyancing in Exminster differ for newly converted properties?

-Most buyers of new build premises in Exminster contact us having been asked by the housebuilder to sign contracts and commit to the purchase even before the house is constructed.
-This is because house builders in Exminster usually buy the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Exminster come to us having been asked by the seller to sign contracts and commit to the purchase even before the house is ready to move into.
+This is because builders in Exminster typically acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Exminster or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Exminster or who has acted in the same development.